Blog

 By: Press'nXPress Team

-There are multiple known metrics to measure the success of a customer experience program.
-The metrics can be used to set a benchmark, validate the impact of improvement actions, set goals for future enhancements, or communicate the rationale for previous investments.
+There are several established metrics for measuring the success of a customer experience program.
+Used well, they let you set a benchmark, validate the impact of improvement actions, set goals for future enhancements, and communicate the rationale for past investments.
+Used poorly — treated as a single number on a dashboard — they tell you a score dropped without telling you why, where, or what to do about it.

 Net Promoter Score (NPS®)

-The Net Promoter Score (NPS®) is the most common customer experience metric that measures customer loyalty based on one simple survey question: “How likely is it that you would recommend [Organization /Product /Service] to a friend or colleague?”.
+The Net Promoter Score is the most widely used customer experience metric.
+It measures customer loyalty from a single survey question: "How likely is it that you would recommend [Organization / Product / Service] to a friend or colleague?"

-Respondents give a rating between 0 (not at all likely) and 10 (extremely likely.
-Based on the response, customers fall into one of 3 categories to establish an NPS score:
+Respondents give a rating from 0 (not at all likely) to 10 (extremely likely).
+Based on the answer, customers fall into one of three categories:

-• Promoters: score 9 or 10 and are typically loyal and enthusiastic customers.
+• Promoters score 9 or 10 — loyal, enthusiastic customers.

-• Passives: score 7 or 8 are satisfied customers with service but not happy enough to be considered promoters.
+• Passives score 7 or 8 — satisfied, but not happy enough to actively advocate.

-• Detractors: score below 6 are unhappy customers who are unlikely to use the service and product and may even discourage others to use it.
+• Detractors score 0 to 6 — unhappy customers who are unlikely to return and may discourage others.

-Calculating NPS® score is simple - just subtract the percentage of Detractors from the percentage of Promoters.
+Calculating NPS is simple: subtract the percentage of Detractors from the percentage of Promoters.

 Customer Satisfaction (CSAT)

-CSAT measures customer satisfaction to gauge customer’s needs, understand problems with products or services based on a question like “How satisfied are you with the service you received today?”.
-The highest ratings are used to calculate a percentage score: 100% being total customer satisfaction and 0% total customer dissatisfaction.
-CSAT is easy to understand, simple to use, and can be rich in insight.
+CSAT gauges satisfaction with a specific interaction, using a question such as "How satisfied are you with the service you received today?"
+The top ratings are converted into a percentage — 100% being total satisfaction, 0% total dissatisfaction.
+CSAT is easy to understand, quick to deploy, and rich in insight because it maps directly to a moment: this team, this location, this transaction.

 Customer Effort Score (CES)